Tianjin Airlines is the expanding regional airline of China with domestic, seasonal and charter flights from Tianjin Binhai International Airport.

 International Flights: First and business class passengers can bring two carry-on baggage with a weight not heavier than 10kg and no larger than 20 x 40 x 55cm.
 Economy class passengers are only allowed one carry-on baggage.

 Baggage allowance depends on the route that passengers are flying to / from.
-Please visit the airline website or contact our expert customer service team for more information.

 In-flight entertainment is available on Tianjin Airlines' Airbus A330 aircraft.
 Business-class passengers have 15.4-inch personal screen and economy class passengers have 10.6-inch seatback screens.